You only need a few old fashion products to clean your home the old fashion way.

-As a housewife I take pride in keeping my home fresh and sparkling clean.
-I thought it might be interesting to do some research and find out what women of our past used to keep their homes clean.
+As a housewife, I take pride in keeping my home fresh and sparkling clean.
+I thought it might be interesting to do some research and find out what women of our past used to do to keep their homes clean.
 What amazed me in my research about homemaking the old fashion way was that many of the things they used to clean involved no chemicals or harsh detergents.

 I found many of these old fashion cleaning tips in the book, “My Favorite Yankee Miracles” by the editors of Yankee Magazine.

 - Window washing – When you are drying freshly washed windows use vertical strokes on the outside and horizontal strokes on the inside.
 That way if you leave any streaks you can tell if they are in the inside or outside.